par7133/Homomm/README.md

 - % of the income from support/installation service
 - free advertisement on all the websites produced.

-If you want access to Homomm on my dev installation: posta@elettronica.lol.
+If you want access to Homomm on my dev installation: code@gaox.io.

 ## License